 We won’t be able to pull images which aren’t signed by the Notary server as we have content trust enabled, and have successfully implemented container image trust in our environment.

 Kubernetes does not support content trust natively as of now.
 But there are some ways you can achieve a similar result.
 To implement content trust in Kubernetes, you can use a container runtime which supports content trust.
 Docker is the only container runtime which supports this as of now.
-This feature is not supported by other runtimes such as CRI-O. You can read more on this in this GitHub issue here.
+This feature is not supported by other runtimes such as CRI-O. You can read more about this in this GitHub issue here.

 Similar to the approach we used in the previous section, you can make sure the environment variables